 - You’re working with user stories that describe system-level functionality that needs other methods of quality assurance.

 - The target audience for acceptance criteria doesn’t need precise details of the test scenarios.

-- GWT scenarios don’t fit the describing design and user experience constraints of a feature.
-Developers may miss a number of critical details.
+- GWT scenarios don’t fit the described design and user experience constraints of a feature.
+Developers may miss some critical details.

 You can address these cases with the rule-oriented AC format.